 How far ahead is your demand planning for warehouses?

 Supply and demand are not always predictable, but you can still aim for efficiency in your demand forecasting.
-Ordering the right amount of raw materials or products and accounting for supply chain deficiencies are essential for warehouse optimization.
+Ordering the right amount of raw materials or products and accounting for supply chain deficiencies is essential for warehouse optimization.
 It's crucial to invest in the right software that gives you tools to predict future demand.

 Maintaining Inventory Accuracy